This post contains affiliate links. Please read my disclosures.

 For a variation you can replace the stem ginger with sultanas.
 This version is absolutely gorgeous too.

-Bramley Apple and Mincemeat Pudding
+- Bramley Apple and Mincemeat Pudding

-Lemon and Ginger Cake with Lemon Custard {gluten-free}
+Lemon Ginger Pudding {gluten-free}

 Ingredients